sebug/falling/README.md

 When at a concert Friday, I saw a computer animation with various 2d shapes falling down, changing size according to the rythm of the music.

-I want to try to replicate the former, but patience, I'm lacking the focus right now, so no functional (heh) code.
+I want to try to replicate the former, but patience, I'm still working on it.

 To use:

-	pulp server

-and then go to http://localhost:1337 .
-Well, as soon as I have pushed some code that is :-)
+	mkdir dist
+	pulp build -O --to dist/Main.js

+And then open index.html